 1) Steve Kerr (’97-’98 Bulls and ’98-’99 Spurs)

 Over the last 27 years, Kerr has earned nine championship rings.
 In other words, he’s averaging an NBA title every three seasons, an incredible accomplishment in the salary cap era.
 The latest four have come as coach of the Warriors but the first five were earned out there on the court as a sharp-shooting guard.
-After brief stints early in his career with the Suns, Cavaliers, and Magic, Kerr signed as a free agent with the Bulls in 1994 and became a key piece in the second Michael Jordan era, earning championships rings in 1996, 1997, and 1998.
-While Kerr came off the bench in every game during those three seasons, he was usually on the floor in crunch time and was an unlikely hero in the clinching game six of the 1997 NBA Finals, hitting the game-winning shot.
-When the Bulls disbanded in 1998, Kerr was traded to another burgeoning dynasty in San Antonio.
-He played lighter minutes for the Spurs but still made some contributions to their 1999 championship run.
-Kerr remained with the team for several seasons, eventually retiring as a champion when the Spurs won it all again in 2003.
-In addition to his inclusion on this list, Kerr also has the following superlative labels: second player ever (the first is coming up later on this list) to win four consecutive NBA titles without being a part of the Bill Russell Celtics, and one of just three players, along with Robert Horry and John Salley, to win multiple titles with multiple teams.
+Kerr signed as a free agent with the Bulls in 1994 and became a key piece in the second Michael Jordan era, earning a trio of championships rings.
+While Kerr exclusively came off the bench during those three title seasons, he was usually on the floor in crunch time and was an unlikely hero with the winning shot in the clinching game six of the 1997 NBA Finals.
+When the Bulls disbanded in 1998, Kerr was traded to another burgeoning dynasty in San Antonio, winning two further titles before retiring as a champion in 2003.
+In addition to his inclusion on this list, Kerr was also the second non-Bill Russell Celtics player ever to win four consecutive NBA titles and one of just three players (along with Robert Horry and John Salley) to win multiple titles with multiple teams.

 Our fourth volume will be published throughout the ’21-’22 NBA season